virtualcitySYSTEMS/map-ui/documentation/COLLECTIONS.md

 - [CollectionComponent](../src/manager/collectionManager/CollectionComponent.vue): A list rendering of a specific collection restricted to ten items
 - [CollectionComponentList](../src/manager/collectionManager/CollectionComponentList.vue): A scrollable list rendering all items
-- [CollectionComponentProvider](../src/manager/collectionManager/CollectionComponentProvider.vue): A wrapper component providing a specific CollectionComponent of a CollectionManager
+- [CollectionComponentProvider](../src/manager/collectionManager/CollectionComponentProvider.vue): A wrapper component providing a specific CollectionComponentClass of a CollectionManager
 - [CollectionManager](../src/manager/collectionManager/CollectionManager.vue): A set of CollectionComponents belonging to a CollectionManager rendered in Expansion Panels

-## CollectionComponent
+## CollectionComponentClass

-An instance of CollectionComponent class manages one provided collection and creates a mirrored items array with `VcsListItem`s.
+An instance of CollectionComponentClass manages one provided collection and creates a mirrored items array with `VcsListItem`s.
 It listens to all collection events and synchronizes changes to the items array.
 The Collection Items will be transformed and filtered with the given itemMappings and itemFilter functions.